-With video ensure you get a fast card Class 10 and above in order to ensure you have a fast enough write speed.
-As sensor quality is improving and we are moving into the realm of 4k and beyond the size and speed of memory cards is highly important.
-Make sure to do your research on your specific camera brand before you buy a bunch of cards.
+Ensure you buy fast memory cards (Class 10 and above) for video shooting to maintain speedy write speeds.
+As we move into the era of 4k and beyond, the size and speed of memory cards become more critical.
+Do your homework on your specific camera brand before buying a bunch of cards.

 Circular Polarising Filter